-Domestic students will be instructed to upload scanned copies of their transcripts after the online application is submitted.
+All students will be instructed to upload scanned copies of their transcripts after the online application is submitted.
+Current and former UC Davis students do not need to submit electronic transcripts.
+Your transcripts will automatically import into the application.
 For more details visit https://gradstudies.ucdavis.edu/submit-transcripts.

 Applicants from countries in which English is not the official language must also satisfy the Evidence of English Language Proficiency requirement.
 This is usually satisfied by taking the Test of English as a Foreign Language (TOEFL).
 The institution code for Davis is 4834.
 The Department code for TOEFL is 73 for Materials Science & Engineering.
 TOEFL scores cannot be more than two (2) years old at time of application.
 The minimum score required for admission to the Department is 600 on the paper test, 250 on the computer-based test, and a minimum total score of 100 based on the reading, listening, writing, and speaking categories on the internet-based test for TOEFL (iBT).

 The International English Language Testing System is also acceptable.
 The minimum acceptable score is 7 on your most recent exam.
 The score cannot be more than two (2) years old.
 More information about IELTS can be found at www.ielts.org.